Does Bayh-Dole require a written assignment?

 Now a “subject invention” is an invention “of the contractor”–and “of” means “owned by.”
 So inventors are to be required to establish the government’s rights in subject inventions–but if a contractor has to own an invention to make it a subject invention, then inventors will never have any rights to sign away to the federal government–that would be for the contractor-owner to do.
 It would make a core part of the written agreement requirement totally useless.

-But the written agreement requirement is drafted, not to be a requirement for a patent agreement with each employee but rather it is a compulsory subcontract.
+But the written agreement requirement is drafted, not to be a requirement for a patent agreement with each employee but rather it is in the form of a compulsory subcontract.
 If you follow the definition stack in Bayh-Dole, a contractor can add other parties to a funding agreement, and these new parties are defined by the law as contractors.
 Rather than requiring inventors to give up their inventions to contractors–something the Supreme Court insists is not in Bayh-Dole–the standard patent rights clause instead solves the problem by requiring contractors to make their inventors parties to the funding agreement.
 Then, when the inventors invent, they are contractors and they own their inventions–voila–the inventions are subject inventions, with no assignment to the prime contractor–the employer contractor–required.

 When inventors own subject inventions, the implementing regulations instruct federal agencies to treat inventors as small business firms with their own special patent rights clause that’s a subset of the small business contractor patent rights clause.
 If inventors are small businesses, then they have the full benefit of Bayh-Dole’s fundamental grant of priority of rights at 35 USC 202(a):